Department Chair: Larry K. Jang

 Environmental Technology Advisor: Larry K. Jang

 Chemical engineers apply their knowledge of chemistry and engineering to make useful products that improve the quality of our lives.
+Industries employing our graduates include fuels, chemicals, polymers, microelectronics, biotechnology, environmental, aerospace, food, consumer products, design and construction.
 The chemical engineering curriculum provides a thorough background in chemical and physical science, mathematics, and engineering for application to the solution of technical problems encountered in the development, operation, design, and support of a diverse variety of industries.

 The Department of Chemical Engineering Advisory and Development Council, consisting of outstanding engineers and executives from industry and government in Southern California, provides guidance to our program.
 Its mission is to advise and assist in developing the Department and to support its efforts to serve students, the community, and industry.
 This liaison between the University and industry ensures that industry concerns are addressed in our curricula and provides career guidance for our graduates.